K73T-T/Vanta-MK.I/JOURNAL.md

 - for the buildplate I decied that it would be more cost effect and reliable to go with a buildplate assembly from a printer that is already on the market, and after some looking on the internet for a printer with a build plate that is a size that I am happy with I went with the Kobra 3 build plate assembly from Anycubic since it is heated and cost affective

-5/25/25 Work on cad again and finalizing components 12:37PM to 3:12AM 14 hours 35 minutes
+5/25/25 Work on cad again and finalizing components

+- Went with 2 indepentant z motors for stability, even motion, and dual z give the ability to shift the build plate ever so slightly for tramming

+ 12:37PM to 3:12AM 14 hours 35 minutes

 cad at end of day 2